playbenny/benny_manual/docs/blockipedia.md

 ### source.harmonic.osc
 - 8 drawbar harmonics, uses non-linear summing borrowed from airwindows console which serves to give it a nice glued character that sits in a mix well, less a collection of digital sines than a single voice.

+### source.quanti.slide.osc
+- Quanti-slide oscillator.
+Quantises pitch to the selected scale - the quantiser is after the midi note in (with portamento), the detune, the range, the fm input and the unstable pitch are summed.
+The slide width control controls the size of a linear transition region between pitches - on 0 you get sharply quantised notes, on 1 you get no quantisation at all.

+- Like the basic osc, shape fades from sine through triangle saw rectangle square triangle and back to sine.
+Accepts MIDI and CV, works in *LFO* and *audio* ranges.
+The 'initial pitch' slider sets the starting pitch, incoming midi overrides this but doesn't reset the slider.

+- The rectangle portion of this oscillator uses 'EPTR' code from Yofiel.com.

 ### source.random.noise.s&h
 - inspired by the buchla stepped and continuous random.
 - - multiple colours of noise